 The University confers the Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music and Bachelor of Science; and offers combined-degree (3-2) programs in engineering, interdisciplinary and applied science, medical technology, optometry, and physical therapy.
 Degrees are offered through 26 academic departments and several interdisciplinary programs.
 Distinctive features of the academic program include the Arneson Institute for Practical Politics and Public Affairs; The Woltemade Center for Economics, Business and Entrepreneurship and its Economics Management Fellows Program; the Sagan National Colloquium; a four-year Honors Program; a Student Symposium, the Summer Science Research Program and its associated Patricia Belt Conrades Summer Science Research Symposium; and extensive opportunities for independent research, internships, and off-campus study through The OWU Connection, the University’s signature experience.
 Especially noteworthy is the OWU Connection’s unique Theory-to-Practice Grant program, which allows students and faculty to compete for grants for extensive research projects, usually conducted outside the United States.
 These grants may be awarded to individual students or to small groups of students working with one or more faculty members.
 Other travel-learning opportunities, including unique faculty-led Travel-Learning Courses, are abundant.

-Ohio Wesleyan is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411 (Phone: 312-263-0456, www.hlcommission.org/).
+Ohio Wesleyan is accredited by The Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411 (Phone: 312-263-0456, www.hlcommission.org).
 The University also is approved by the American Association of University Women and is a member of the Association of American Colleges and the University Senate of the United Methodist Church.
 Appropriate departments are approved or accredited by the American Chemical Society Committee on Professional Training, the National Association of Schools of Music, the Ohio Department of Education (for licensure of elementary and secondary school teachers), and the National Council for Accreditation of Teacher Education (NCATE).
 The University is a member of the Great Lakes Colleges Association, Inc., a nonprofit corporation of 13 leading independent institutions in Indiana, Michigan, Pennsylvania, and Ohio.

 Founded by Methodists in 1842, Ohio Wesleyan maintains an active affiliation with The United Methodist Church, but welcomes students of all religious faiths.
 The University Chaplain provides support for all denominations and coordinates an active program of social action and community service.
 Known early in its history as the “West Point of Missions” because of the number of graduates who served abroad as missionaries, Ohio Wesleyan later was recognized for the number of alumni who served as Peace Corps volunteers.
 Today, that same commitment to serving society manifests itself in the activities of Ohio Wesleyan students, an extraordinary percentage of whom participate in volunteering and philanthropic initiatives.